 Researchers are also investigating the long-term effects of opioid addiction on the brain, including whether damage can be reversed.
 People addicted to an opioid medication who stop using the drug can have severe withdrawal symptoms that begin as early as a few hours after the drug was last taken.
-These symptoms include muscle and bone pain, sleep problems, diarrhea and vomiting, cold flashes with nida.nih.gov/research-topics/opioids goosebumps, uncontrollable leg movements, and severe cravings.
+These symptoms include muscle and bone pain, sleep problems, diarrhea and vomiting, cold flashes with This information is from the National Institute on Drug Abuse's prescription opioids fact sheet at nida.nih.gov/research-topics/opioids goosebumps, uncontrollable leg movements, and severe cravings.
 An opioid overdose occurs when a person uses enough of the drug to produce life-threatening symptoms or death.